 Tariff: US$ 16, 000 per night

-Famous guests: Queen Elizabeth, former first lady Jacqueline Kennedy, Shah of Iran, Lord Kurzon and Vivian Leigh
+Famous guests: Queen Elizabeth, former first lady Jacqueline Kennedy, Shah of Iran, Lord Kurzon, and Vivian Leigh

-Featured as one of the ultimate romantic vacation ideas in India and voted one of the best luxury hotels in world, the Taj Lake Palace also features the second most expensive suite in India.
+Featured as one of the ultimate romantic vacation ideas in India and voted one of the best luxury hotels in the world, the Taj Lake Palace also features the second most expensive suite in India.

 The Grand Presidential Suite of the hotel is named Shambu Prakash suite – after the 18th Maharana Shambhu Singh who ruled Mewar from 1861to 1874.
 It is the second most expensive in India spread across 1,734 square feet.

-The indulgence offered with the royal stay in this suite include pick up from the airport in a sleek Jaguar or a vintage car and royal welcome traditional folk dancers and fire-eaters as once maharanas were welcomed and much more.
+The indulgence offered with the royal stay in this suite includes pick up from the airport in a sleek Jaguar or a vintage car and royal welcome traditional folk dancers and fire-eaters as once maharanas were welcomed and much more.

 You also get Taj’s signature Jiva Spa treatment – ‘Mewar-E-Khas’ – on the Palace’s spa boat.
 Read more about Taj Lake Palace, Udaipur.